n6ufal/.dotfiles/readme.md

 ## Additional Notes

-I don’t use much of that visual beautifier bullshit, transparency, tiling, custom status panels, or other eye candy because these dotfiles are made exclusively for my work laptop with a weak iGPU and only 8 GB RAM.
-Less graphical overhead = better thermals, better efficiency, and less pointless resource hogging.
-Though that’s kinda ironic, since these dotfiles are basically eye candy in the first place anyway.
+No transparency, tiling, status panels, or other eye candy.
+These dotfiles are exclusively for my work laptop with a weak iGPU and 8GB RAM.
+Less overhead = better thermals and efficiency.
+Ironic, since these dotfiles are still eye candy anyway.

 ## Credit
-[jimmyxd2](https://www.deviantart.com/jimmyxd2) for Mac Tahoe cursor pack
+[jimmyxd2](https://www.deviantart.com/jimmyxd2) for Mac Tahoe cursor pack, thanks!